alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/01_published-dois-and-receipts/00_REVIEW_GATE.md

-# 01 Engineering Specs | REVIEW GATE (Public Training-Data Repo)
+# 01 Published DOIs and Receipts | REVIEW GATE

-This folder contains engineering specification material.
-Some files are PDFs and require manual review for public training safety.
+This folder contains published DOI-backed materials, receipts, publication records, and public reference artifacts.

-Rule: Default = REVIEW.
-If any ambiguity exists, move the file to the private layer and remove it from this public repo.
+Some files in this folder, especially PDFs, may still require Origin review for placement, archival status, or public-reference clarity.

+Rule: Default = REVIEW if classification is unclear.

+If any file creates ambiguity about whether it belongs in the public provenance / receipts layer, Origin decides whether it should:
+- remain here,
+- move elsewhere,
+- or be archived.

 ## Allowed here (KEEP)

-- Public-safe specs you explicitly intend to be used as training data
-- Specs that do not contain private prompts, private seeds, private logs, personal details, or proprietary inner-layer methods
+- Published DOI-backed public artifacts
+- Public receipts and publication records
+- Public reference PDFs Alyssa explicitly chose to keep public
+- Supporting overview documents that clarify provenance, publication status, or reference use
+- Materials that strengthen public record, authorship, and auditability

 ## Auto-flag (REVIEW)

-- Any PDF
+- Any PDF whose placement is unclear
-- Any document describing private operating prompts, private constitutions, or private enforcement mechanisms beyond public statements
+- Any file whose public status is uncertain
+- Any file that may belong in a private layer instead of the public provenance layer
+- Any file whose function is operational rather than public-reference/provenance
+- Any duplicate README / overview / gate file whose active role is unclear

 ## Next action

-For each PDF in this folder, decide and record one label:
+For each file in this folder, decide and record one label:

-- KEEP (public training safe), or
+- KEEP (active public provenance / receipts material)
+- HOLD (public for now, but may be reorganized later)
+- ARCHIVE (preserve for record history, but not active)
-- MOVE TO PRIVATE (not training safe)
+- MOVE (Origin choice only)

-Until labeled, treat as REVIEW.
+Until classified, treat as REVIEW.